 Students may drop a course up until the mid-point of classes during the term that the course is offered without academic penalty.
-The deadlines for withdrawing from a course without academic penalty are listed in the Calendar of Events.
-Withdrawal from the first term of a pair of related courses (for example, ACCT1203/1204) does not automatically withdraw the student from the second term course.
-Both courses must be dropped.
+The deadlines for withdrawing from a course without academic penalty are listed in the Calendar of Events and Academic Dates.